 Morrison was born Chloe Anthony Wofford in the steel town of Lorain, Ohio, to a welder father and homemaker mother.
 She graduated from Howard University in 1953, then took a master’s in literature at Cornell.
 She married architect Howard Morrison and had two sons.
-After she and her husband divorced, Morrison taught English and worked as one of the very few black editors at Random House.
+After she and her husband divorced, Morrison taught English and worked as one of the very few Black editors at Random House.
 She published her first novel in 1969.
 After the publication of her breakthrough novel in 1978, she published Tar Baby (1981) and Jazz (1992).
-Her 1987 novel, Beloved, the story of a 19th-century slave who escapes bondage but is forced to kill her own baby, won the Pulitzer.
+Her 1987 novel, Beloved, the story of a 19th-century enslaved woman who escapes bondage but is forced to kill her own baby, won the Pulitzer.